mfontanini/presenterm/docs/themes.md

 * InspiredGitHub
 * Solarized (dark)
 * Solarized (light)

+Besides those and thanks to the work done on the awesome [bat tool](https://github.com/sharkdp/bat), _presenterm_ has access to not only the built-in _syntect_'s built-in themes but also the ones in _bat_.
+Run `bat --list-themes` to see a list of all of them.

 Code blocks can also have an optional vertical and horizontal padding so your code is not too close to its bounding
 rectangle: